q231950/btlb/Documentation/AI Toolbox/localization-guide.md

 - Translations do not use slang
 - Do not remove any existing translations or keys
 - Look into the localization comment if it makes sense to get further information about the semantics of the string that should be translated
-- Only take the following files into account, only edit the following files:
+- Take the following string catalogues into account, only edit the following files:
   - AppIntents.xcstrings
   - InfoPlist.xcstrings
   - Packages/BTLBIntents/Sources/BTLBIntents/Resources/Localizable.xcstrings